Global-Uni-Fair-Feb-Mar-25-SI-Global-B-480x240.gif

 New Zealand Universities

-New Zealand takes pride in its universities, as all of them have achieved remarkable recognition.
+New Zealand takes pride in its universities, all of which have achieved international recognition.
 According to the QS World University Rankings, every university in New Zealand is ranked within the top 3% globally.
 This outstanding achievement reflects the high standard of education offered by these institutions.

 New Zealand Qualifications Framework